gojekfarm/kubehandler/README.md

 	GetName() string
 	GetSynced() cache.InformerSynced
 	GetInformer() cache.SharedInformer
-	AddFunc(namespace, name string) error
+	AddFunc(ctx context.Context, namespace, name string) error
-	UpdateFunc(namespace, name string) error
+	UpdateFunc(ctx context.Context, namespace, name string) error
-	DeleteFunc(namespace, name string) error
+	DeleteFunc(ctx context.Context, namespace, name string) error
 }
 ```

-Each of the Add/Update/Delete Funcs receive the namespace and the name of the
+Each of the Add/Update/Delete Funcs receive a context and the namespace and the name of the
 resource that has been modified (or created or deleted).
 `kubehandler.DefaultHandler` implements a DefaultHandler that accepts all
 events and does nothing.
 In order to make use of this behaviour, you can use